NaldoGomes0897/xtalk/README.md

 > [!NOTE]
 > See `examples/sample_app/configurable_server.py` and `frontend/src/js/index.js` for details.

-Xtalk can understand documents uploaded through embedding search.
+X-Talk can understand documents uploaded through embedding search.
 To enable embedding, you need `langchain_openai.OpenAIEmbeddings` in the config:
 ```json
 "embeddings": {
     "type": "OpenAIEmbeddings",